NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 The return of a `bool`-typed value allows these functions to have great synergy with conditional statements/expressions, directly plugging into the *antecedent* (condition) part of a conditional statement.
-Undoubtedly, you've come across something like this (in C pseudo-syntax):
+Undoubtedly, you've come across something like this (in C-like pseudocode):

 ```c++
 bool do_something() {